30+ Awesome Zero Waste Books you must read.

 Updated: Oct 5, 2022

 Sometimes reading blog posts just won’t do and you need something more solid to read.
-Here you can find a list with 10 great zero waste books to just curl up on the couch with on a rainy day.
+In blogpost often only the surface is covered of a topic while a book has so many more pages to cover the same topic so you get much more inept information.
+Here you can find a list with 30+ zero waste must-read books to just curl up on the couch with on a rainy day.

 Are you looking for some extra help to reduce the waste in your kitchen?
 Then this book is for you.
 Topics that are included in this book: How to store food to keep it fresh longer, recipes with food scraps, how to reduce food waste, scientific facts to back up how to preserve food, and a list of food and how long it will last (safely) before you have to throw it away.

 This is a real eye-opener on the progress of technology over time, and how we underestimated its impact on the environment.
-This author not only takes you on a journey back to how much pollution and waste issues arose but also guides us on how to be better consumers and run our businesses with the environment in mind.
+This author not only takes you on a journey back to how many pollution and waste issues arose but also guides us to how to be better consumers and run our businesses with the environment in mind.